 Every state in the nation (except D.C.) has a variation of the Move Over Law.
 In New York, the offense is formally called “failing to move over for emergency vehicles and hazard vehicles” and is codified in VTL 1144-a(a).

-What New York drivers really need to know is if you are in an adjacent lane, you too must move over.
-Failing to do this, even from an adjacent lane could result in a violation of VTL 1144-a(a).
+What New York drivers really need to know is the law applies if he/she is in an adjacent lane as well.
+Failing to move over, even from an adjacent lane could result in a violation of VTL 1144-a(a).
 New York State Police enforce the law “vigorously” and issue hundreds of tickets each year.
 Often (but not always), a driver who is stopped and ticketed for this will also be hit with other tickets such as:

 - Failure to Yield the Right of Way (3 Points)